DataDog/documentation/content/guides/anomalies.md

 In addition to viewing anomalies in dashboards, you may create monitors that trigger when metrics behave anomalously.

 Start by navigating to the [New Monitor](https://app.datadoghq.com/monitors#/create) page and selecting Anomaly.
-The "Anomaly Detection" option in step (1) should already be selected.
+The **Anomaly Detection**? option in step (1) should already be selected.
 Define the metric in step (2) just like you would for any other metric alert.

 {{< img src="anomalies/monitor_options.png" >}}